0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 # Outline
 - The Attack In Brief
-- The Tools Needed
+- Tools Needed
 - Lab Setup And Conditions
-- Demonstrating The Attack
+- Attack Demonstration
 - Technical Breakdown
 - Mitigation
 - References and Credits